asntech/bios259-w24/05-workflows/snakemake/README.md

 3. Edit this workflow to change default resources

 ### `snakefile03.smk`
 1. Review and check it makes sense.
-Run this as-is on scg/sherlock
+Run this as-is on scg/sherlock [hint: might need to update your snakemake profile to use singularity--check `config.yaml`!]
 2. Try deleting intermediate files.
 What happens when you rerun the workflow?